wrmack/Get-tokens/README.md

 ## Use case
 ### Authenticate with provider
-User enters their provider's uri such as `https://username.inrupt.net`
+User enters their provider's uri.
+Both of these worked:  `https://username.inrupt.net`, `https://inrupt.net`

 The process of discoverying the provider's configuration, registering the client, getting an authorization grant and exchanging that for tokens, is displayed.
 Detailed information is printed to the console.